prob-Code/Team_kwarcs_no_1/README.md

 # Full-Stack Data & ML Analytics App

 A production-grade, full-stack application designed rapidly for a hackathon.
 The platform features an **Expo React Native frontend** paired with a **FastAPI backend** that interfaces with a robust **scikit-learn ML pipeline**.
 Identity, state, and real-time streams are powered by **Supabase**.

+the app is made for the gigs worker which give the work and get the job